foundry-rs/starknet-foundry/design_documents/contract_verification.md

 Optional.
 Specifies the Blockchain Explorer's Verification API URL ().
-Default: the default API URL for selected verifier (eg. https://goerli.voyager.online/) (???)
+Default: the default API URL for selected verifier (eg. https://goerli.voyager.online/) (testnet) Options are:

-Options are:
  - `https://voyager.online/` - for verification at mainnet
  - `https://goerli.voyager.online/` -  for verification on testnet